calmen77/MSR-MatterController/README.md

    `x_matter_controller.last_error`, if it failed).
 4. Reload the Reactor UI page once status is `ok` to see the new entity/entities.

+**Vendor ID:** the controller identifies itself to devices using matter.js's official **"Test Vendor 1" / "Matter Test" vendor ID (0xFFF1 / 65521)**, reserved by the Matter specification for test/development controllers.
+You may see this listed as the vendor for Reactor's fabric in an app like Apple Home's "Apps with Access" — this is expected and does not affect functionality.

 ## Removing a device

 Deleting the entity in the Reactor UI only removes the Reactor-side object — the underlying Matter